DankVibhor/Campus-Emergency-Alert/README.md

 ## Originality

 This project was designed and built specifically for the A.S.M.T.
-Hackathon 2K26 by Team Bhand Coders.
+Hackathon 2K26 by Team Bhand Coders🍁.
 It is not a clone or fork of an existing GitHub project, and it was not assembled from a template beyond the standard `create-next-app` scaffold.

 The application logic is original to this project: the two-stage classifier and its `MAX(rule, ai)` combination rule, the Hindi and Hinglish keyword sets, the tiered escalation model backed by the `escalations` table, the duplicate-grouping heuristic, the Safe Walk check-in design, the offline IndexedDB outbox, the resync-on-reconnect live sync layer, and the pure-Node PNG encoder used to generate the app icons were all written for this submission.